dustinpfister/examples-electronjs/proto/electronjs-example-file-manager/README.md

 StartupNotify=true
 ```

-be surce to adjust the --prefix path to the location of the file manager project folder.
+be sure to adjust the --prefix path to the location of the file manager project folder.

 ## Spawn detached!

-had a hard time getting my shart.sh files to work but I was able to get it working by making a detached span and what as really getting in the way was not setting the cwd option of the spawn
+had a hard time getting my start.sh files to work but I was able to get it working by making a detached span and what as really getting in the way was not setting the cwd option of the spawn

 ## Linux file command, cut command, and default applactions or actions for items